 The meteoric rise in school meal provision over the past decade proves that progress is possible.
 Together, the public and private sectors can roll out nutrition interventions to support immune and overall health in children – helping them achieve their full potential.
 With the right nutrition solutions and sufficient investment from governments and humanitarian bodies, the world can start to overcome the setbacks of the past 18 months and make this the decade of action for achieving the UN Sustainable Development Goal of Zero Hunger.

-At DSM, we provide the high-quality science-backed ingredients, customized solutions and expert services that are needed to plan and implement truly impactful school feeding programs.
-From staple food fortification to micronutrient powder solutions and international advocacy, DSM is your purpose-led, end-to-end partner in the fight against childhood malnutrition and immune deficiency.
+At dsm-firmenich, we provide the high-quality science-backed ingredients, customized solutions and expert services that are needed to plan and implement truly impactful school feeding programs.
+From staple food fortification to micronutrient powder solutions and international advocacy, dsm-firmenich is your purpose-led, end-to-end partner in the fight against childhood malnutrition and immune deficiency.
 Together, we can help keep the world’s growing population healthy.

-To discover how a partnership with DSM can help unlock accessible and affordable nutritional solutions to support immune health and much more, visit our Nutrition Improvement immunity content hub.
+To discover how a partnership with dsm-firmenich can help unlock accessible and affordable nutritional solutions to support immune health and much more, visit our Nutrition Improvement hub.

 30 July 2021